 Test your therapeutic antibodies in immunohistochemistry against a broad panel of normal frozen human tissue types in order to determine potential unintended binding.
 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

-Belachinal, Macaflavanone E & Vibsanol B Belachinal, Macaflavanone E & Vibsanol B are phytochemicals which have been shown in in silico models to potentially inhibit the activity of E protein (Gupta, M.G., 2020)
+Belachinal, Macaflavanone E, and Vibsanol B are phytochemicals which have been shown in in silico models to potentially inhibit the activity of E protein (Gupta, M.G., 2020).

 Lopinavir is the most powerful inhibitor of CoV protease and Saquinavir is the least powerful.
-As per current guidelines, Lopinavir + Ritonavir is the recommended protease inhibitor combination for the treatment of 2019-nCoV.
+As per current guidelines, Lopinavir + Ritonavir is the recommended protease inhibitor combination for the treatment of COVID-19.

 Darunavir is a protease inhibitor.
 When used in combination with cobicistat it has been found to inhibit the 3CL-protease (3CLpro), thereby blocking viral replication.

 Oseltamivir is a neuraminidase inhibitor, a competitive inhibitor of influenza's neuraminidase enzyme.
-The enzyme cleaves the sialic acid which is found on glycoproteins on the surface of human cells that helps new virions to exit the cell.
+The enzyme cleaves the sialic acid which is found on glycoproteins on the surface of human cells, which helps new virions to exit the cell.
 The use of oseltamivir in combination ASC09 or Ritonavir is currently under clinical study for treating coronavirus infections.
 (Harrison, C., 2020)

 Nelfinavir is an HIV-1 protease inhibitor that has been demonstrated to also suppress SARS-CoV viral replication (Yamamoto, 2004).
 Nelfinavir is of interest in COVID-19 antiviral drug research, as it was found to inhibit the SARS-CoV-2 papain-like protease (plPro, mPro) when tested in Vero E6 cells (Xu, 2020).
 It has also been shown to inhibit inflammatory cytokines in vitro and may be effective in reducing the inflammatory response and severe innate immune activation resulting from COVID-19 and other viral diseases (Xu, 2020; Wallet, 2012).

-Acyclovir is a synthetic nucleoside analog that serves as polymerase inhibitor.
-Acyclovir fleximers have shown to inhibit HCov-NL63 and MERS-CoV.
-(Creative Biolabs, 2020)
+Acyclovir is a synthetic nucleoside analog that serves as a polymerase inhibitor.
+Acyclovir fleximers have shown to inhibit HCov-NL63 and MERS-CoV (Creative Biolabs, 2020).

-Favipiravir is in an RNA polymerase inhibitor used for the treatment of Influenza A and B. Although it has not shown strong activity against SARS-CoV-2 (Wang, M., 2020), it is still in trial for use in combination with other therapies.
-(Harrison, C., 2020)
+Favipiravir is an RNA polymerase inhibitor used for the treatment of Influenza A and B. Although it has not shown strong activity against SARS-CoV-2 (Wang, M., 2020), it is still in trial for use in combination with other therapies (Harrison, C., 2020).

-Tenofovir acts a guanosine analog reverse transcriptase inhibitor.
-In combination, Emtricitabine/ Tenofovir inhibit viral RNA synthesis.
-These have been used in trials in combination with guanosine analogs and RNA synthesis inhibitors.
-(Harrison, C., 2020)
+Tenofovir acts as a guanosine analog reverse transcriptase inhibitor.
+In combination, Emtricitabine/Tenofovir inhibit viral RNA synthesis.
+These have been used in trials in combination with guanosine analogs and RNA synthesis inhibitors (Harrison, C., 2020).

-Remdesivir is a broad spectrum anti-viral, developed against Ebola virus, and is being tried as anti-replicase.
+Remdesivir is a broad spectrum anti-viral developed against Ebola virus and is being tried as an anti-replicase.

-Ribavirin is anti-polymerase drug which binds tightly to RdRp.
-(Elfiky.
-A, 2020)
+Ribavirin is an anti-polymerase drug which binds tightly to RdRP (Elfiky, A.A., 2020).